rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 sudo systemctl restart <vc-service>
 ```

-**If not using Prysm**, please watch the VC's logs carefully (or the BN's logs in the case of Nimbus) to ensure that it successfully started properly and the following are defined correctly:
+**If not using Prysm**, please watch the VC's logs carefully to ensure that it successfully started properly and the following are defined correctly:

 - The fee recipient
 - The data path